microsarah/microsarah.github.io/jsd920_class_repo/projects/final_project/readme.md

 ## Helper Functions
 Use this section to document all helper functions.
 These functions should be versatile enough to be reused in other projects

+// make a function that pulls videos from a site
+// make a function that loads videos into the background of site

 ## Additional Libraries
  Use this section to list all supporting libraries and thier role in the project